 3. Inverse-to-reticular-to-plaque psoriasis.
-This type of psoriasis is characterized by red, flaky patches that can become itchy and inflamed.
+This type of psoriasis is characterized by red, flaky patches.
+These patches can become itchy and inflamed.

 What are the differences between eczema and psoriasis?

-While eczema and psoriasis are different types of skin conditions, they are very similar.
-Knowing the differences between the two can help you make the right choice when it comes to treating your skin problem.
+Eczema and psoriasis are different types of skin conditions, but very similar.
+Knowing the differences can help you make the right choice in treating your skin problem.

 Psoriasis causes skin cells to build up rapidly on the surface of the skin.
 The buildup of skin cells causes plaques, patches, or lesions to occur on the affected areas.
 Psoriasis can occur anywhere on the body but is most common on the elbows, knees, scalp, and lower back.

 Eczema, on the other hand, is an inflammation of the skin that is characterized by red, itchy lesions.
 The cause of eczema is unknown.
-For people with eczema, the rash often occurs in patches, often on the knees, elbows, or the scalp, and can cause skin to become dry, itchy, and cracked.
+People with eczema get a rash that usually occurs in patches.
+These are often on the knees, elbows, or the scalp, and can cause skin to become dry, itchy, and cracked.

 Though eczema and psoriasis are different conditions, they can lead from one to the other.
 Eczema can sometimes develop into a form of psoriasis that is extremely severe.
 Psoriasis can also develop into a form of eczema known as psoriatic eczema.

 What are the similarities between eczema and psoriasis?